 Citronella-based repellents protect against mosquitos for about two hours, according to many studies, including this one on the efficacy of natural insect repellents.

 This non-toxic oil is often sprayed throughout your yard, or applied by cloth wipes, or even as oil rubbed directly onto the skin, and is completely safe for your family.

 DEBUNKED!
 Citronella Candles

 Citronella candles can produce a calming smell or provide intimate light to illuminate your patio set, but don’t mistake them for a true natural mosquito repellent.
-In 2017, one notable study featured in Science Magazine tested 11 alleged mosquito deterrents and found that citronella candles did little to deter mosquitoes from their human “bait.”
+In 2017, one notable study featured in Science Magazine tested 11 alleged mosquito deterrents and found that citronella candles did little to deter mosquitos from their human “bait.”